Mythius/Pickleball/README.md

 ## Login
 I elected to use a third party service for logging in, and I integrated the google login api.
 I do also have a mongo database connected, but I don't use it to store login information, I just use it for saving tournament data.

+## Dec 2 Updates
+Backend and Front end itegrated.
+Web Sockets has not yet been integrated, so after almost every action you must refresh the page.